peistation/ctakes/relation-extractor/docs/readme.txt

 Extracting Relations
 --------------------

 RelationExtractorPipeline in the pipelines package is a good example of using the relation extraction module.
-It defines a pipeline consisiting of a collection reader that reads all files in a directory, the aggregate relation extraction AE that discovers relations, and a writer that saves the resulting annotations as xmi files.
+It defines a pipeline consisting of a collection reader that reads all files in a directory, the aggregate relation extraction AE that discovers relations, and a writer that saves the resulting annotations as xmi files.

 In the same package, a sample pipeline for consuming relation annotations is also provided.
 Please see RelationExtractorAnalysis class for details.